Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_Contents.md

   - Introduction to the Raspberry Pi
   - Home automation
   - Security system
+4. Methodology
-4. Implementation of a home automation and security system
+5. Implementation of a home automation and security system
   - Setting up the Raspberry Pi
   - List of required sensors and other devices
   - Home automation